RaraykinValery/commerce/README.md

 # Demonstration

-To see how the app works and looks like clone this repository:\
+To see how the app works and looks, clone this repository:\
 `git clone https://github.com/RaraykinValery/commerce.git`

-Copy test database from test_db to root directory:\
+Copy the test database from the test_db directory to the root directory:\
 `cp test_db/db.sqlite3 .`

-Run server:\
+To run the server, use the following command:\
 `python manage.py runserver`

 # Requirements